CurlyMoo/energylogging/README.md

 6. Create the MinimalPi image

 ## Connecting the P1 to the Raspberry Pi
-Use the following scheme to connect the P1 port to the Raspberry Pi (other methods will work as well, but this is how i did it)
+Use the following scheme to connect the P1 port to the Raspberry Pi (other methods will work as well, but this is how i did it)<br /><br />
 <img src="http://img208.imageshack.us/img208/3122/awlt.jpg" alt="Schematic" title="Schematic" />

 ## Setting up the database